Albin Swoboda Sr.: Early life

 Born in Neustrelitz, Swoboda was the son of tenor and opera director Joseph Wilhelm Swoboda and dramatic soprano Angelika Peréchon-Swoboda.
 His brother Karl Swoboda was also an opera singer.
-During his early years he moved often with his parents, living in Leipzig (1837–1838), Halle, Saxony-Anhalt (1838–1839), and Düsseldorf (1840–1841).
-In 1841 both of his parents were engaged at the opera house in Frankfurt am Main, and the family lived there for the next seven years.
+During his early years, he moved often with his parents, living in Leipzig (1837–1838), Halle, Saxony-Anhalt (1838–1839), and Düsseldorf (1840–1841).
+In 1841, both of his parents were engaged at the opera house in Frankfurt am Main, and the family lived there for the next seven years.
 His mother died in 1846 at the age of 30.
-In 1848 his father was offered a position at the Carltheater in Vienna, and the family accordingly moved to that city.
-In 1849 his father joined the Vienna Hofoper where he worked as a leading and comprimario tenor for the next 16 years and then served as the theatre's director from 1865–1875.
+In 1848, his father was offered a position at the Carltheater in Vienna, and the family accordingly moved to that city.
+In 1849, his father joined the Vienna Hofoper, where he worked as a leading comprimario tenor for the next 16 years and then served as the theatre's director from 1865–1875.

 Career

 Swoboda began his career in 1852 as a member of the opera chorus at the Theater in der Josefstadt in Vienna, a decision which his father initially opposed.
-He left there a few years later to join the opera house in Kraków where he samg his first leading roles and appeared in plays.
+He left there a few years later to join the opera house in Kraków where he sang his first leading roles and appeared in plays.
 Engagements in operas and plays soon followed in Linz, Bad Ischl, and Salzburg.
 In 1857 he returned to Vienna when Johann Nestroy hired him as a leading tenor at the Carltheater where he appeared mostly in musical comedies and farces.

 In 1859 Swoboda left the Carltheater to become a leading tenor and dramatic actor at the Theater an der Wien.
 He remained committed to that theatre for the next 14 years, and afterwards appeared as a guest artist.
 He drew acclaim in the operetta repertoire, and notably sang in numerous world premieres at that house; including Karl in Suppé's Das Pensionat (1860), Janio in Strauss's Indigo und die vierzig Räuber, Lambrequin in Offenbach's Der schwarze Korsar (1872), Arthur Bryk in Strauss's Der Karneval in Rom (1873), and Helmut Forst in Strauss's Blindekuh (1878).
 Other roles in his repertoire included Pâris in La belle Hélène, Piquillo in La Périchole, and the title role in Orpheus in the Underworld.
 As a dramatic actor he appeared to critical success in the world premieres of several plays by Ludwig Anzengruber among other stage parts.